29next/developer-docs/docs/api/admin/guides/subscription-management.md

 ### Updating Renewal Schedule

-Changing the rewnal schedule of a subscription can be achived with a PATCH request to the [subscriptionsPartialUpdate](/docs/api/admin/reference/#/operations/subscriptionsPartialUpdate) endpoint with a new `interval` and `interval_count`, ie 30 days.
+Changing the renewal schedule of a subscription can be achived with a PATCH request to the [subscriptionsPartialUpdate](/docs/api/admin/reference/#/operations/subscriptionsPartialUpdate) endpoint with a new `interval` and `interval_count`, ie 30 days.

 ```json title="Update Subscription Renewal Schedule"
 // PATCH https://{store}.29next.store/api/admin/subscriptions/{id}/